sagar-gavhane/pokemon-app/README.md

 Let's focus on handling RESTful api route inside the index.js file with express.
 First, we imported the `serverless-http` package at the top.
 Second, we exported a handler function which is our application wrapped in the serverless package.

-Here, we're implementing basic five routes for handling `crud` operation with pokemon (without any validation).
+Here, we're implementing basic five routes for handling `crud` operation with fashion (without any validation).

 ```javascript
 const express = require("express");